Western Animation: Garfield and Friends

-Throw the Dog a Bone: Jon never gets a single girlfriend But during the end of the episode “Dream date”, He did get a date with the former secretary of the TV studio who were trying to use Jon as a setup for higher ratings.
+- Throw the Dog a Bone: Jon never gets a single girlfriend But during the end of the episode “Dream Date”, he did get a date with the former secretary of the TV studio, Judy, who was trying to tell Jon that the show was rigged as a setup and to humiliated him for higher ratings.
 Garfield lets Jon date her, and lampshades it to Odie:

 Garfield: New rule of the show Pup, Every 9 weeks we do a happy ending, Come on let's go steal their pizza.

 - Under the Truck: In the episode "Speed Trap", Jon and Garfield are running from the cops and do this.
 Thing is, they are in a CAR.
 So the roof gets torn off while they duck.

 - Vinyl Shatters: "Jukebox Jon": When Garfield bowls Odie into the table where Jon's record player is playing self-hypnosis records to help him stop biting his nails, the records come off the turntable and break, each in two large pieces and a bunch of little pieces.

 - Walk Into Camera Obstruction: "Don't Move!" did this twice with Odie when he is riding down the sidewalk in a shopping cart.
 His eyes fill up the screen twice and it then cuts to the next scene each time.

 - Watch Out for That Tree!: In "The Pizza Patrol", Garfield is swinging on a vine growing in his backyard and takes a drill sergeant's pizza in an attempt to avoid having to pay for it.
 Unfortunately, he smashes into a tree and the sergeant gets his pizza back.